amejaes/NPVfunction/README.md

 profit.

-Next, I knew that I needed to include a loop, so that we could calculate the NPV over a multiple years.
+Next, I knew that I needed to include a loop, so that we could calculate the NPV over multiple years.
 To do so, I decided to employ the purrr function, map2\_dbl.
 Finally, I used sum() to determine the total NPV, regardless of the number of years of data that are calculated.